This article is part of a series on NexGen.

 To install Echo (typically on the station’s utility machine), create the folder C:\Echo\XXXX (where XXXX is the station’s call letters) and extract the contents of the downloaded Echo.zip (link above) to the same folder.
 If you are setting up multiple stations, each should have a folder in C:\Echo (with its own Echo files inside).

-In the newly extracted folder, place the station.xml file from Futuri VIP Support.
+In the newly extracted folder, place the station.xml file which will be provided by Futuri VIP Support.
 It must be saved in the same folder as Echo.exe.

 Once the steps above have been completed and Echo is running, make sure that there are no noticeable errors on Echo’s screen.